-The result shows a coverage ratio of 109.4%, which means that despite the strong stress assumptions in this scenario the solvability of FWU Life Austria is still given.
+The result shows a coverage ratio of 83.4%, which means that the strong stress assumptions fulfil the purpose of this scenario.
 The SCR at the reporting date of this scenario shows a similar but stronger reaction as the capital requirement of the scenario of economic and political turbulence, see C.7.1.